wharfkit/website/src/lib/docs/Antelope/Serializer.md

 The `Serializer` is capable of accepting an untyped object, [ABI](/docs/antelope/abi), and struct name as a string to encode data and return a [Bytes](/docs/antelope/bytes) object.

-The following example shows an untyped variable named `object`, alongside an [ABI](/docs/antelope/abi) that defines a `struct` named `my_struct` that defines the objects format.
+The following example shows an untyped variable named `object`, alongside an [ABI](/docs/antelope/abi) that defines a `struct` named `my_struct` that defines the object's format.
 The `object`, [ABI](/docs/antelope/abi), and a 3rd string parameter with the string name of the struct are passed in to the encode method in order to serialize the data and return an instance of [Bytes](/docs/antelope/bytes).

 ```ts
 import { ABI, Serializer } from "@wharfkit/antelope"